Ontario Job Grant

 Eligible employers

-The Canada-Ontario Job Grant (COJG) is open to:
+The Ontario Job Grant (OJG) is open to:

 Ineligible organizations

-The following organizations are not eligible for COJG funding:
+The following organizations are not eligible for OJG funding:

-- any organization currently in receipt of other government funds related to the same skills training for the same individual (such as Employment Service)
+- organization currently in receipt of other government funds related to the same, or substantially similar, skills training for the same trainees

 Compliance

-- all federal and provincial human rights legislation
+- all federal and provincial human rights legislation, such as the Human Rights Code

-Employers will be required to complete an attestation form to confirm they meet the requirements.
+Employers and training providers will be required to complete an attestation form to confirm they meet the requirements.

 Trainees must be either Canadian citizens, permanent residents or protected persons living in Ontario and meet the following below requirements: